-When it comes to parties and food, people can fall into the trap of wanting to have “the perfect party” and “perfect food”.
-I’m convinced there’s no such thing and that a party is better when it is not focused on these aspects of entertaining.
-Give yourself a break and keep your focus on the fun.
-Lighten up and enjoy the sharing of good food, drink and music with friends and family.
+When it comes to parties and food, people can fall into the trap of wanting “the perfect party” and “perfect food.”
+I’m convinced there’s no such thing and that a party is better when it’s not focuses on these aspects of entertaining.
+Give yourself a break.
+Keep your focus on fun.
+Lighten up and enjoy sharing good food, drink and music with friends and family.

 Joy will follow where fun leads.

 For my November CBC Radio One Alberta at Noon radio column I presented three ideas or themes for holiday parties – family fun, appetizer themes and cozy suppers for the near and dear.
 This blog delivers the recipes to go with each of those themes.